Editor’s Note: This post was originally published on December 4, 2018.

-The weeks preceding Christmas—Advent—usually have the perception of being a magical, jovial, and anticipatory of the birth of the Christ-child.
-While certainly, my Advent began with an anticipation, it lacked marvel and apparent joy.
-Instead of initially thinking about preparing my heart and mind for the Lord, I juggled the infectious side effects of projectile vomit and diaper explosions.
+The season of Advent usually begins with a perception of being a magical, jovial, and anticipatory time of the birth of Jesus.
+My Advent began with an anticipation.
+Yet it lacked marvel and apparent joy.
+God encountered me in an incarnational way this Advent season.
+I juggled the infectious side effects of projectile vomit and diaper explosions.
 Both of my sons came down with the stomach flu over the weekend.

 Nothing tests a parent’s patience, will-power or love of their children quite like a continual cleaning of bodily fluids.
 On top of the symptoms of the stomach flu, my youngest son is also recovering from an adenoidectomy (see below diagram if you never heard of that organ before–as I never did prior to this surgery!)
-Because the flesh is healing behind his nasal cavity, my two year old’s breath has smelled like death since the surgery and apparently it may take up to three weeks for his rotting-breath odor to be gone!
+Because the flesh is healing behind his nasal cavity, my two year old’s breath smelled like death since the surgery.
+The doctors estimate three weeks before his rotting-breath odor stops!
 What a start to the New Liturgical year!

 Man’s maker was made man that He, Ruler of the stars, might nurse at His mother’s breast; that the Bread might hunger, the Fountain thirst, the Light sleep, the Way be tired on its journey; that Truth might be accused of false witnesses, the Teacher be beaten with whips, the Foundation be suspended on wood; that Strength might grow weak; that the Healer might be wounded; that Life might die.

 By becoming a human Jesus was able to encounter the entirely of the human condition save for sin.
 In my children’s pain, suffering, tiredness, and thirstiness this past weekend, Christ was with them in a unique way as he already suffering all those things during his 33 years on Earth.